Scientific Name

 Description

 Stapeliads are relatively easy to grow.
-However, they should be treated as an outdoor plant as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
+However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
-Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.
-Water in moderation when needed in the growing season, making sure soil is fairly dried out between waterings.
+Stapeliads come from climates that survive extremely high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather cools down.
+Water in moderation when needed during the growing season, ensuring the soil is fairly dry between waterings.
 Do not water between November 1 and March 1.

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken year-round.
 Using seeds is also a method of propagation.

 See more at How to Grow and Care for Stapeliads.